10up/Engineering-Best-Practices/_includes/markdown/CSS.md

 * A card title that is just one word
 * An excerpt that’s 300 characters long—or empty.

 Building flexible, content-agnostic components makes your work more resilient to change.
 It reduces the need for constant adjustments and protects the layout from breaking when new content doesn’t fit the original plan.
-And let’s be real: the original plan often changes.
+In practice, requirements often evolve throughout a project's lifecycle.

 <h2 id="minimal-styles" class="anchor-heading">Write Only the Styles You Need, Don't Do Too Much {% include Util/link_anchor anchor="minimal-styles" %}</h2>